mint-choc-chip-skyblade/sshd-rando/sshd_extract/README.md

 To check which version of the game you have installed on your Nintendo Switch console, go to your installation of the game and press the + button.
-At the top of the screen, beneith the title, you will see on of the following:
+At the top of the screen, beneath the title, you will see one of the following:

 * Ver.
 1.0.0 | Nintendo
 * Ver.
 1.0.1 | Nintendo